-Glasgow.
-"I think Mr. Roberts and Mr. Thomp-
+'I think Mr. Roberts and Mr. Thomp.

+son were."
+"And Mr. Cassatt?"
 "I judge so: it was generally known."
-A. W. Gibbs, general superintendent, Record at the local office of the weath-er bureau for the 24 hours ending at 6 a. m. today: of motive power at Altoona followed Mr. Patton.
-He said he owned no stock and was in no way interested in any Temperature at 6 a. m., 50; maximum, 71; minimum, 45; mean, 60, which is 2 de-
+A. W. Gibbs, general superintendent. of motive power at Altoona followed Mr. Patton.
+He said he owned no stock Mr. Patton.
+He said he owned no stock and was in no way interested in any coal company.